 In the education sector, significant recent developments include the consolidation of the TU academic facilities into the new campus at Grangegorman and the ongoing programme of investment in the DCU campus.
-In the healthcare and health sciences sector, the construction of the National Children's Hospital has commenced on the St. James' Hospital site.
+In the healthcare and health sciences sector, the construction of the National Children's Hospital has commenced in the St. James's Healthcare Campus.